 - 1. It is important that the time of reaction in each well is held constant to achieve reproducible results. - 2.
-Pipetting of samples should not extend beyond ten (10) minutes to avoid assav drift. - 3.
+Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift - 3.
 Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - 4.
 If more than one (1) plate is used, it is recommended to repeat the dose response curve. - 5.
-The addition of signal reagent initiates a kinetic reaction, therefore the signal reagent(s) should be added in the same sequence to eliminate any time-deviation during reaction. - 6.
-Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 7.
+The addition of substrate solution initiates a kinetic reaction, which is terminated by the addition of the stop solution.
+Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction. - 6.
+Plate readers measure vertically.
+Do not touch the bottom of the wells. - 7.
+Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 8.
 Use components from the same lot.
-No intermixing of reagents from different batches. - 8.
-Patient specimens with DHEA-S concentrations above 8.0 μg/ml may be diluted (1/5, 1/10 or higher) with DHEA-S '0' calibrator and re-assayed.
-The sample's concentration is obtained by multiplying the result by the dilution factor. - 9.
+No intermixing of reagents from different batches. - 9.
+Patient specimens with DHEA-S concentrations above 8.0 μg/mL may be diluted (1/5, 1/10 or higher) with DHEA-S '0' calibrator and re-assayed.
+The sample's concentration is obtained by multiplying the result by the dilution factor. - 10.
 Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
-Any deviation from Monobind IFU may yield inaccurate results. - 10.
-All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device usage.

-- 11. It is important to calibrate all the equipment e.g. Pipettes.
-Readers Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance - 12.
-Risk Analysis- as required by CE Mark IVD Directive 98/79/EC - for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.
+- Any deviation from Monobind' IFU may vield inaccurate results. - 11.
+All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device - 12.It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance. - 13.
+Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.